ShenghaoD0081/apcsa-freedom-project/entries/entry01.md

 game because a multiplayer game would be too ambitious and I don't believe I'll be able to achieve it.

 Currently I'm still in the researching phase of the Design Engineering Project.
 I still don't know much about Unity and C# so I will continue researching it.
 This [video](https://www.youtube.com/watch?v=on9nwbZngyw) helped me a lot while I was researching.
 The video didn't teach me anything about C# but it told me a lot about how Unity works and what I should think about when starting Unity.
-I also used [w3schools](https://www.w3schools.com/cs/index.php) to look at soem C# code and I noticed that it is similar to code I've done before
+I also used [w3schools](https://www.w3schools.com/cs/index.php) to look at some C# code and I noticed that it is similar to code I've done before

 ```C# Snippet
 Console.WriteLine("Hello World!");